6789012/player-events_remastered/README.md

 ~~Supports [color codes](https://minecraft.gamepedia.com/Formatting_codes#Color_codes) too!~~ Formatting with color codes breaks if you use a placeholder, use [Simple Text Format](https://placeholders.pb4.eu/user/text-format/) instead, which is far more complete than vanilla color codes.
+Also auto-detecting links in the messages works (but you can only apply one color at the beginning of the message, other colors will not apply)

 Use `/pe reload` or `/player_events reload` to reload the mod config.